AI-Powered CV Builder

 Key insight: Recruiters spend just 7.4 seconds on an initial CV scan.
 They are not counting your years in one industry — they are looking for relevant skills and clear potential to succeed in the role.

-The Biggest Challenge Career Changers Face
+The Biggest CV & Resume Challenge Career Changers Face

 Your job titles do not match.
 When an ATS scans your CV for "Product Manager" and finds "Sales Executive," it filters you out before human eyes see your application.
 When recruiters quickly skim your experience section, they see a story that does not connect to the role they need to fill.